 Nobody wants to be told they have rheumatoid arthritis (RA).
 As with all arthritis types there’s no medical or natural cure.
 However, many patients are experiencing natural pain relief and symptom reduction using supplementation to avoid the side effects of drugs.

-Pain is the body's warning system, and it should be taken seriously.
+Pain is the body's warning system, and it should be taken seriously, not ignored.

 Rheumatoid arthritis is the second leading type of arthritis in America, but trails far behind the leader, osteoarthritis, which the Arthritis Foundation said affects 31 million Americans.